Free public transport: COVID-19 pandemic

 During the COVID-19 pandemic, several agencies paused the collection of fares to alleviate concerns that the virus could be transmitted on surfaces, to keep travelers from coming into close contact with employees, or to allow rear door boarding on their vehicles.
 These agencies are mostly located in smaller cities where the farebox recovery ratio is low as they could afford to implement this policy without a major hit to revenue.
+A study was conducted to detail the ways that fare collection during the pandemic varied geographically and demographically.
+During this time, 63.5% of the 263 public transit agencies studied had suspended fare collection.
+Geographically, the alleviation of fares was common around urban centers like San Francisco, Los Angeles, Seattle, New York City, etc and less obvious in northwestern states.

 Benefits

 Operational benefits

 Transport operators can benefit from faster boarding and shorter dwell times, allowing faster timetabling of services.
 Although some of these benefits can be achieved in other ways, such as off-vehicle ticket sales and modern types of electronic fare collection, zero-fare transport avoids equipment and personnel costs.

 Passenger aggression may be reduced.
 In 2008 bus drivers of Société des Transports Automobiles (STA) in Essonne held strikes demanding zero-fare transport for this reason.
 They claim that 90% of the aggression is related to refusal to pay the fare.

+A randomized controlled trial conducted in Santiago, Chile, found that access to fare-free public transport increased overall travel by 12%, particularly boosting off-peak travel by 23% due to a rise in both public transport and non-motorized trips.

 Commercial benefits

 Some zero-fare transport services are funded by private businesses, such as the merchants in a shopping mall, in the hope that doing so will increase sales or other revenue from increased foot traffic or ease of travel.
-Employers often operate free shuttles as a benefit to their employees, or as part of a congestion mitigation agreement with a local government.
+Employers often operate free shuttles as a benefit to their employees, or as part of a congestion-mitigation agreement with a local government.